 Message from the Chair

 The Assistant Directors Training Program of the Directors Guild-Producer Training Plan is a unique institution, annually admitting a select group of candidates and allowing them the opportunity to prepare for a career in television and film production.
-For over 50 years, the Program has trained hundreds of men and women from diverse backgrounds, graduating them as qualified to work as 2nd Assistant Directors.
-Many graduates have continued on to successful careers as 1st Assistant Directors, Production Managers, and Producers, as well as other senior production positions.
-The program offers a life-changing opportunity both for those already working in production and those who have never set foot on a set yet have a demonstrated interest and aptitude for this career.
+For over 50 years, the Program has trained hundreds of men and women from diverse backgrounds, graduating them qualified to work as 2nd Assistant Directors.
+Many graduates have continued on to successful careers as 1st Assistant Directors, Production Managers, Producers and in other senior production positions.
+The program offers a life-changing opportunity both for those already working in production and those who have never set foot on a set but have a demonstrated interest and aptitude for this career.

 I know this as well as anyone.
-My name is Kenneth Silverstein, and I was admitted to the Program 30 years ago (on my 3rd attempt).
-I was a newcomer to production, but wanted the best possible training and opportunity to succeed.
-I graduated in 1990, joined the Directors Guild, and began working as a 2nd A.D.
-I eventually became a 1st A.D., Unit Production Manager, and for the last 10 years, a Line Producer in television production.
+My name is Kenneth Silverstein, and I was admitted to the Program 32 years ago (on my 3rd attempt).
+I was a newcomer to production, but wanted the best possible training and the opportunity to succeed.
+I graduated in 1990, joined the Directors Guild, and began working as a 2nd A.D., eventually becoming a 1st A.D., Unit Production Manager, and for the last 10 years, as a Line Producer in television production.

-I was appointed as a Trustee in 2015, and was selected as Chair for 2019.
-Though my appointment is as a Producer Trustee, I am honored to be a member of the Directors Guild for 29 years.
-It is a privilege to serve on this board.
-It also gives me great satisfaction to contribute in helping train the next generation of excellent assistant directors and to help ensure a safe and non-discriminatory work environment in television and film production.
+I was appointed as a Trustee in 2015, and previously served as Chair for 2019.
+My appointment was as a Producer Trustee, but I have been honored to be a member of the Directors Guild of America for 31 years.
+It is a privilege to serve on this board, and it gives me great satisfaction to contribute in helping to train the next generation of excellent assistant directors and to help ensure a safe and nondiscriminatory work environment in television and film production.